MicrosoftDocs/azure-aks-docs/articles/aks/istio-meshconfig.md

 After the upgrade is completed or rolled back, you can delete the ConfigMap of the revision that was removed from the cluster.

-## Allowed, supported, and blocked meshconfig values
+## Allowed, supported, and blocked MeshConfig values

 Fields in `MeshConfig` are classified as `allowed`, `supported`, or `blocked`.
 To learn more about these categories, see the [support policy][istio-support-policy] for Istio add-on features and configuration options.